Breast Augmentation in the Toronto Area

 Although breast implants are not designed to last a lifetime, they are very durable, and you can expect them to last 10 to 20 years.

-If you think your breasts could use some added fullness, request a consultation online with one of our surgeons at our Toronto or Oshawa offices.
+If you think your breasts could use some added fullness, request a consultation online with one of our breast augmentation surgeons at our Toronto or Oshawa offices.
 You may call our Toronto office at (416) 925-7337 or our Oshawa office at (905) 743-9888 to schedule your appointment.

 1 American Society of Plastic Surgeons, 2017 Plastic Surgery Statistics Reporthttps://www.plasticsurgery.org/documents/News/Statistics/2017/plastic-surgery-statistics-full-report-2017.pdf